 Cold properties of the fuel can have significant impact on whether the fuel, petroleum-derived or bioderived, can be used reliably in certain geographic areas and in the cold seasons of the year.
 Both petrol-diesel and biodiesel can freeze or gel at cold temperatures and, as a result, clog filters or become too viscous to pump thus disabling a vehicle.
-Cold flow properties of fuels are described with three different measures.
-They are: Cloud point, Cold filter plug point, and Pour point.
+Cold flow properties of fuels are described with three different measures, namely cloud point, Cold filter plug point, and Pour point.
 It should be noted that the standardized test methods have been developed for petroleum products, and do not necessarily depict the true performance of various biofuels.

 Table 4.
 Cold flow properties for various B100 fuels (NREL 2006).

 |Test Method||Cloud Point

 |Cold Filter Plug Point